• Home

 4) Poor communication and feedback

 As previously addressed, resistance to change can be one of the pitfalls of enterprise software implementation.
 But that problem can be amplified by poor communication with staff and feedback not being listened to.
-If individual workflow changes aren’t addressed throughout the process of implementing ERP software, employees won’t be able to adapt to the system or achieve the goals set for them and will quickly turn to what they know best, or find workarounds.
-It is important to make sure that employees who will be using the ERP system have their comments or concerns heard.
+Suppose individual workflow changes aren’t addressed throughout the process of implementing ERP software.
+In that case, employees won’t be able to adapt to the system or achieve the goals set for them and will quickly turn to what they know best, or find workarounds.

 5) Inadequate training

 Dedicating time to educating users about the software is crucial as it affects not only processes but the entire operation of the business.
-Training can often be something that is thought about much later in the progress of a project, but it is a reoccurring theme within ERP implementation failure reasons, as inadequate users aren’t productive workers.
-Project teams and users need to be made aware of how their tasks will be made easier and be briefed on how they can apply the software to their everyday roles.
-A new software system can appear overwhelming, to begin with.
+Training can often be something that is thought about much later in the process of a project, but it is a reoccurring theme within ERP implementation failure reasons, as inadequate users aren’t productive workers.

 6) Time & resources